leulyk/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 #### 13. [Insert in a sorted linked list](https://github.com/leulyk/alx-higher_level_programming/blob/main/0x01-python-if_else_loops_functions/13-insert_number.c)

+    Technical interview preparation:

+            You are not allowed to google anything Whiteboard first

 	Write a function in C that inserts a number into a sorted singly linked list.

 	    Prototype: listint_t *insert_node(listint_t **head, int number);